news-r/auritus/docs/config.md

 Required parameters are:

-- `database`
+- `database`: to define the database used to store the data.
-- `token`
+- `token`: your [webhose.io](https://webhose.io/) token to collect the data.
-- `queries`
+- `queries`: your boolean searches to query the data.

 ## Token

 Your _required_ [webhose.io](https://webhose.io/) token.
-Simply create a free account to get it. [webhose.io](https://webhose.io/) provides 1,000 free queries per month, which, if maximised, can adds up to 100,000 results.
-This should be plenty enough for most cases but you can always [pay](https://webhose.io/plans-and-pricing) to get more queries.
+Simply create a free account to get it. [webhose.io](https://webhose.io/) provides 1,000 free queries per month, which, if maximised, can add up to as many as 100,000 results (blog posts and news articles).

 ## Queries